Codium-ai/pr-agent/docs/IMPROVE.md

 /improve --extended
 ```
 Note that the extended mode divides the PR code changes into chunks, up to the token limits, where each chunk is handled separately (multiple calls to GPT-4).
-Hence, the total number of suggestions is proportional to the number of chunks, i.e. the size of the PR.
+Hence, the total number of suggestions is proportional to the number of chunks, i.e., the size of the PR.

 ### Configuration options